dingyang2003/final-project_dgao0048_9103_tut1/README.md

 - Blackening of leaves in the upside-down world: if (isUpsideDown) fill(0);
 - Dynamic background (time-driven): The RGB values are changed based on sin() / cos() to make the background pulse.

----

 ## The main modifications I made to the original group code

 I expanded on the basic code, including: adding a complete "Inverted World" system, adding the Apple's four-stage loop behavior, adding an anti-gravity mechanism, leaves turning black in the alternate world, and adding a dark particle and smoke particle system.

----

 ## Tools and technique from outside the course

-I used ChatGPT as a supplemental debugging tool to resolve several technical issues，such as preventing the floating logic from affecting the normal world, fixing duplicated leaf rendering, correcting excessive apple acceleration under gravity, and addressing incorrect apple state transitions during world switching—thereby improving the overall stability and consistency of the animation system.
+The implementation of the floating animation effect and the button interaction system was generated with the assistance of ChatGPT, which also helped resolve several technical issues and improve the overall stability of the project, such as preventing the floating logic from affecting the normal world, fixing duplicated leaf rendering, correcting excessive apple acceleration under gravity, and addressing incorrect apple state transitions during world switching.